 Before submitting an application, it is recommended to review the application guide, project categories list, works and activities exclusion list, and guiding principles documents available on the guidelines page.

 A preliminary project review is required for Category C or D projects.
 Applicants may also request a preliminary review of a Category B project.
 Preliminary reviews are not required for Category A projects.
-Learn more about a preliminary project inquiry and project permit application forms.
+Learn more about a preliminary project enquiry and project permit application.